 Phil Brice joined the Trust in 2012, having joined the NHS in 2000, working for Somerset Heath Authority before becoming Director of Corporate Services for Taunton Deane Primary Care Trust and then Director of Corporate Services and Communications for NHS Somerset from 2006 – 2011.
 He previously worked for the Treasury Solicitor’s Department, the Parliamentary and Health Service Ombudsman and AXA PPP healthcare.

-Nick Macklin, Director of Workforce and Organisational Development - October 2015
+Isobel Clements, Director of People and Organisational Development - 1 November 2017

-Nick holds an MA in Strategic Human Resource Management and is a Chartered Member of the Chartered Institute of Personnel and Development.
+Isobel is a member of the Chartered Institute of Personnel and Development.